 For the years 1997 - 2006, the weighted percentages of persons with unknown exact family income ranged between 24% and 34%.
-For the years 2007 - 2018, the weighted percentages of persons with unknown exact family income ranged between 19% and 33% for the exact value and between 4% and 15% for the family income bracketing questions.
-In 2019, the weighted percentages of families with unknown exact family income was 23% for the exact value; 8% for any of the family income bracketing questions (the weighted missing-data rates given in this paragraph are all close to their unweighted counterparts.)
+For the years 2007 - 2019, the weighted percentages of persons with unknown exact family income ranged between 19% and 33% for the exact value and between 4% and 15% for the family income bracketing questions.
+In 2020, the weighted percentages of families with unknown exact family income was 24% for the exact value and 9% for any of the family income bracketing questions.
 There is evidence that the nonresponse on family income was related to several person-level and family-level characteristics (Schenker et al., 2006).
 Thus, the respondents cannot be treated as a random subset of the original sample.
 One common method for handling missing data in software packages is "complete-case analysis" (Little and Rubin 2002, Section 3.2), also known as "listwise deletion," which deletes cases that are missing any of the variables involved in the analysis.
 However, since item nonresponse is not completely random, simply deleting cases with missing data can result in biased analyses.
 Moreover, since deletion of incomplete cases discards some of the observed data, complete-case analysis generally produces estimates that are less precise than those produced by methods that use all of the observed data.

 1.3.
-Multiple Imputation of Income of 2019 NHIS
+Multiple Imputation of Income of 2020 NHIS